1 dead after fire breaks out in Trotwood

-TROTWOOD, Ohio — A fire turned deadly in Trotwood early Friday morning.
+TROTWOOD, Ohio (WDTN) — A fire turned deadly in Trotwood early Friday morning.

 The Montgomery County Coroner’s Office said they were called to the home in the 5400 block of W. Third Street after a fire broke out around midnight.
 They also confirmed a woman died there.